zonemaster/zonemaster/docs/public/specifications/tests/Nameserver-TP/nameserver15.md

              to the *Wrong Record Class* set.
           2. Extract and [concatenate] the string(s) from the RDATA of the record.
+          3. Remove any leading or trailing [SPACE] (U+0020) or [CHARACTER TABULATION] (horizontal tab, U+0009) characters from the concatenated string.
-          3. If the extracted string is non-empty, add name server, query name and the string to the *TXT Data* set.
+          4. If the extracted string is non-empty, add name server, query name and the string to the *TXT Data* set.

 7. If the *TXT Data* set is non-empty, then, for each unique string and query